flussig/dacdoc/README.md

 ```

 List of parameters:
-* `id` - unique ID for the given test.
+* `id` - unique ID for the given DACDOC fragment.
 Useful when complex checks are defined, so this test can be part of this complex check.
-* `test` - is of the test.
-If no id is given, then DacDoc will assume that this is simple url test.
-Custom test IDs are defined with `com.github.flussig.check.CheckMetadata` annotation
+* `test` - name of the check defining what check should be used.
+If no test value is given, then DacDoc will assume that this is simple url test.
+Custom check names are defined with `com.github.flussig.check.CheckMetadata` annotation (see below).
 * `ids` - list of check ids participating in complex check

 ## Custom checks